jjohnson5253/ski-reservation-bot/README.md

 ## :warning: Note
-This project is out of data.
+This project is out of date.
 However, it can be used as a starting point for a web scraping app or reservation/purchasing bot :robot:.

 ## :skier: Description